-From a Developer, through to Community Moderator, Systems Administrator, Data Protection Officer and Business Advisor, LL taught me how to conduct myself, how to improve myself, how to build a product that I would use, and how to communicate that product to other partners.
+From a Developer, through to Community Moderator, Systems Administrator, Data Protection Officer and Business Advisor, Limelight taught me how to conduct myself, how to improve myself, how to build a product that I would use, and how to communicate that product to partners.

 The first time I entered a small business at a management level, Wolfpack gave me a great opportunity to ensure good processes were implemented from the get-go, with solid core infrastructure to back it up.

 Working with a friend, ensuring that their passion could be realised, to raise and develop a community.
 Of course, this required a fair hand on the community, whilst ensuring that services were stable.

 Furthermore, after working with the company, I was also offered (and accepted) the role of Community Manager.
 Within this role, my duties include managing the moderation team, handling community concerns and feedback, working with the brand’s social media, and generally acting as a face of the company.